 A wrestler during his four years at Manchester, Lake was a part of a squad that won four Indiana Collegiate Athletic Conference championships and placed in the NCAA Division III top-10 three times, including the 1997-98 season where the team finished a school-best sixth at the NCAA Championships.

 Lake earned a Bachelor of Science degree in Health and Physical Education and Exercise Science from MU in May 1998 and a Master of Arts degree in Sport Administration from Central Michigan University in December 2004.
-He and his wife Christine, who serves as the Spartans women’s soccer coach, have three children, Jayla, Amara and Bailey.
+He and his wife Christine, who serves as the Spartans women’s soccer coach, have three children, Jayla, Amara and Oakley.